Links on Android Authority may earn us a commission. Learn more.

 Will the original PSVR work with the PS5?

 Yes, Sony has confirmed that the PS5 has backward compatibility with the original PSVR headset and Move controllers.
 This means you can confidently buy a discounted PSVR set now since it could be a while before PSVR 2 is released, let alone a library of games that support it.

 What games can you play with the PSVR 2?

 As we find out more about the PSVR 2, we’ll be sure to update this article.
-Hopefully after Sony is able to stop focusing so much energy on the PS5 release, we’ll start to hear more about the PSVR 2.
+Hopefully, after Sony can address the PS5 supply, we’ll start to hear more about the PSVR 2.

 Learn more about next-gen consoles: